 Visiting Scholars and Researching

 NDSU Libraries may provide guest logins to NDSU computers for visiting researchers (academic and general public) and extension agents needing access to electronic resources specific to NDSU and not available through public libraries or their home institution.
-Visiting faculty should make arrangements through the department they are affiliated with to establish NDSU credentials for the period of their visit by filling out ITS request for an affiliate account form: https://kb.ndsu.edu/95342
+Visiting faculty should make arrangements through the department they are affiliated with to establish NDSU credentials for the period of their visit; visit NDSU's Guest and Affiliate Accounts for further information.

 Guest logins are available at the Main Library Reference Desk to newly NDSU affiliated students, faculty and staff who have not yet received their official NDSU credentials.
 They are also available at the Help Desk in Quentin Burdick.